 This is a longitudinal study of household financial behaviour.
-The terms refers to largescale, long-term surveys that assume that the bulk of the sample in each wave of the survey is a panel, i.e., that the units of observation in each part of the sample (households in this case) remain the same as those selected for the first, base wave of the survey.
+The term refers to largescale, long-term surveys that assume that the bulk of the sample in each wave of the survey is a panel, i.e., that the units of observation in each part of the sample (households in this case) remain the same as those selected for the first, base, wave of the survey.
+As the all-Russian Survey of Consumer Finance is longitudinal, its design shall remain unchanged over the entire duration of the study.